Div (mythology): Turkic

 In Kisekbasch Destani ("Story of the cut head"), a Turkish legend from the 13th or 14th Century, Ali encounters a beheaded men, whose head is still reciting the Quran.
 His wife has been captured and his child has been devoured by a div.
 Ali descends to the underworld to kill the div.
 Here, he finds out, the div further captured 500 Sunnites and the div threats Ali, to destroy the holy cities of Mecca and Medina and destroy the legacy of Islam.
 After a battle, Ali manages to kill the div, release the inmates, saves the devoured child and brings the severed head, with aid of Muhammad back to life.

 In Kazakh fairy-tales, they often capture women, live in caves, and eat human flesh.
 Many ancient people probably believed such tales to be true, and that places beneath the earth's surface, where no human has gone before, were inhabited by gods and divs.
 In Tatar folklore, the divs are described as beings living in the depths of the waters under the earth.
 They may bewitch people or invite them as guests for dinner.
 They could smell the spirit of humans, whenever they enter their lairs.
 If one speaks bismillah, all the offered dishes turn into horse droppings and the demon himself disappears.

-In modern times, the role of the divs are sometimes inverted.
-Galimyan Gilmanov (2000) drawing from Tatar folklore, reinvents the story of a girl encountering a div in the forest.
-Here, the div who owns the meadow in the forest is supportive and grants the girl a wish after she offers him her comb.